 PRF in dentistry

-Dentists like Drs Sundar and Butler have numerous ways to use PRF; these applications range from building up bony tissue that has resorbed due to the loss of a tooth, to therapies that encourage the regrowth of retreating gummy tissue (gum or periodontal recession).
+Dentists like Dr. Sundar and Associates have numerous ways to use PRF; these applications range from building up bony tissue that has resorbed due to the loss of a tooth, to therapies that encourage the regrowth of retreating gummy tissue (gum or periodontal recession).
 The fibrin clot may even be placed in a socket following the removal of a tooth.
 PRF functions as a filling material to provide a stable clot for the formation of new blood vessels (neovascularisation).
 It even provides a safe option for diabetic patients or others with conditions who might otherwise not be candidates for alternative, invasive surgical procedures because of said treatments on wound healing.
 Due to its clot-stimulating properties, fibrin rich in platelets may even be an appropriate treatment aid for patients who are undergoing anticoagulant therapies.

 Either on its own or in tandem with Dentiq’s other biological services, PRF provides several benefits in the dentist’s office, including:

 · Low risk adjunct for many types of patients

 · Minimises the risk of common side effects, such as swelling.

 · Minimises the risk of painful complications following extractions, for instance, dry socket.